microsoft/xr-development-for-beginners/_docs/unit-1/4-unit-activity.md

 *Note: Requires an AR supported device such as a mobile phone or tablet.*

-- Example 1
+- Pokemon Go
-- Example 2
+- IKEA Place
-- Example 3
+- Amazon Shopping

 **Virtual Reality**

 *Note: Requires a VR device.*

-- Example 1
+- AltSpaceVR
 - Example 2
 - Example 3